 In reality, though, not all yogurt is created equal.
 Many store-bought yogurts are filled with unnecessary additives, as well as loads of sugar (resulting not only in a less healthy yogurt but one that is often overly sweet and artificial-tasting).
-Also, not all yogurts have live, active cultures, which mean they lack the health-giving benefits of the probiotics that we tend to expect in our cup of yogurty goodness.
+Also, not all yogurts have live, active cultures, which means they lack the health-giving benefits of the probiotics that we tend to expect in our cup of yogurty goodness.

 Equipment for Making Homemade Yogurt without a Yogurt Maker or Instant Pot

-And there is some basic equipment that is helpful to the yogurt-making process.
+There is some basic equipment that is helpful to the yogurt-making process.
 You will need some glass mason jars, a heavy-bottom pot, and a big spoon.
 A clip-on candy thermometer is helpful, although not totally necessary.
 If you want to strain your yogurt, you will need some cheesecloth, a large coffee filter, or even a flour sack towel.

 How to Incubate Yogurt